UK banks body says lenders risk break-up if they don't behave

 “If the industry fails to build the right culture within its firms, it’s in dead trouble.”

-The FCA has made it clear that the fines for attempted forex rigging were increased because they were in a sense a “second offence,” Wicks said.
+The FCA has made it clear that the fines for attempted forex rigging were increased because they were in a sense a “second offense,” Wicks said.

 He also interpreted a speech this month from William Dudley, president of the New York Federal Reserve, as an even blunter warning to banks that failing to improve culture could be taken as evidence that they are too big to manage.